gn350/HackGTX/README.md

 ## How we built it

 Our team trained Scout with two Python artificial intelligence models: the YOLO8 algorithm for real-time object detection and the MiDaS algorithm to create a depth map for distance estimation.
-We also developed a computer vision algorithm using OpenCV in Python to determine the closest object to the user.
+These models were trained over the course of the weekend using Google Cloud and Google Colab.
+Our team also developed a computer vision algorithm using OpenCV in Python to determine the closest object to the user.

 The mobile interface, haptic feedback, and audio signals were developed in Android Studio.
 Real-time video streaming and processing was developed using OpenCV and IP Webcam.